Moko drums

 Moko remain important symbols of status and are particularly important is their ritual value.
 Moko are still generally required as part of the bridal dowry, though the short supply of moko today means that moko must often be borrowed or mortgaged for this purpose.

+In March 2024, Shiyue Wu and Francesco Perono Cacciafoco published a systematic list of Moko drums and bronze gongs from Alor, with the versions and variants of their names in the Abui (Central Alor), Kula (Eastern Alor), and Sawila (Eastern Alor) languages.